Geometric Bijections Between Spanning Trees and Break Divisors: Introduction

 The paper is structured as follows.
-In section \ref{sec:Intro}, we give some background for various topics we consider in this paper; \ref{sec:Intro_Graph} is fundamental for all of the paper, \ref{sec:Intro_Metric} and \ref{sec:Intro_Decomp} are used in for section \ref{sec:GB}, \ref{sec:Intro_GO} is the combinatorial background for sections \ref{sec:Bijection} and \ref{sec:Bernardi}, \ref{sec:Intro_Bernardi} and \ref{sec:Intro_Duality} contain material needed for section \ref{sec:Bernardi}.
-In section \ref{sec:GB}, we give our combinatorial description of geometric bijections.
-In section \ref{sec:Bijection}, we focus on edge ordering maps, which have good combinatorial and algorithmic properties.
-In section \ref{sec:Bernardi}, we study when a Bernardi bijection is geometric and give new proofs of some fundamental facts about Bernardi bijections.
-In section \ref{sec:Problems}, we mention several open problems for future research.
-Section \ref{sec:Bijection} is purely combinatorial, and can be read independently of the geometric discussion in section \ref{sec:GB}; section \ref{sec:Bernardi} is almost independent of the previous two sections except definitions for Definition \ref{Def_COC} and Theorem \ref{Def_EOM}, and the statement of Theorem \ref{main_theorem}.
-Therefore readers interested in particular parts can read the corresponding background and jump to the individual section directly.\\
+In Section \ref{sec:Background}, we give some background for various topics we consider in this paper; \ref{sec:Intro_Graph} is fundamental for all of the paper, \ref{sec:Intro_Metric} and \ref{sec:Intro_Decomp} are used in Section \ref{sec:GB}, \ref{sec:Intro_GO} is the combinatorial background for Section \ref{sec:Bijection} and Section \ref{sec:Bernardi}, \ref{sec:Intro_Bernardi} and \ref{sec:Intro_Duality} contain material needed for Section \ref{sec:Bernardi}.
+In Section \ref{sec:GB}, we give our combinatorial description of geometric bijections.
+In Section \ref{sec:Bijection}, we focus on edge ordering maps, which have good combinatorial and algorithmic properties.
+In Section \ref{sec:Bernardi}, we study when a Bernardi bijection is geometric and give new proofs of some fundamental facts about Bernardi bijections.
+In Section \ref{sec:Problems}, we mention several open problems for future research.
+Section \ref{sec:Bijection} is purely combinatorial, and can be read independently of the geometric discussion in Section \ref{sec:GB}; Section \ref{sec:Bernardi} is almost independent of the previous two sections except definitions from Definition \ref{Def_COC} and Theorem \ref{Def_EOM}, and the statement of Theorem \ref{main_theorem}.
+Therefore readers interested in particular parts can read the corresponding background and jump to the individual sections directly.\\

-{\bf Acknowledgement}: Many thanks to Matt Baker for proposing the conjecture relating geometric bijections and Bernardi bijections to the author, as well as for helpful comments and suggestions throughout the author's research and writing process.
-The author also wants to thank Spencer Backman, Farbod Shokrieh, Olivier Bernardi, Greg Kuperberg and Lionel Levine for engaging conversations.
-Finally the author would like to thank Robin Thomas, Josephine Yu, Chun-Hung Liu, Yan Wang and Marcel Celaya for checking some of the technical graph theory and polyhedral geometry lemmas in this paper, and Emma Cohen for drawing Figure \ref{Bernardi_OM_diag}.
+{\bf Acknowledgement}: Many thanks to Matt Baker for proposing the conjecture relating geometric bijections and Bernardi bijections to the author, as well as for the helpful comments and suggestions throughout the author's research and writing process.
+The author also wants to thank Spencer Backman, Farbod Shokrieh, Olivier Bernardi, Greg Kuperberg and Lionel Levine for engaging conversations, Robin Thomas and Josephine Yu for checking some of the technical graph theory and polyhedral geometry lemmas in this paper, and Emma Cohen for drawing Figure \ref{Bernardi_OM_diag}.
 Finally the author thanks the anonymous referees for their detailed comments and suggestions.